 The Professional Adult Comprehensive Education (PACE) program is designed for adults to earn a bachelor’s degree in an accelerated and manageable format.
 Hundreds of adults have successfully completed their bachelor degrees through the PACE program.

 Profile of a PACE Student

-PACE also offers an Educator Certification in either Early Childhood Education or Elementary Education for adults who want to become teachers and have already earned a bachelor’s degree.
+PACE also offers an Educator Licensure in either Early Childhood Education or Elementary Education for adults who want to become teachers and have already earned a bachelor’s degree.

 Each PACE major is made up of university requirement courses, electives, and specific major courses.
 Most majors require 124 credit hours for graduation.
 Students new to PACE are admitted into the major courses after they have met most of the university requirements.
 Many students move directly into the major courses while others may need to take various university requirements before they are placed into a cohort.
 Students are able to take both university requirements, electives, and major courses in the accelerated evening PACE format.
 See the specific requirements for each major under the Academic Programs section.

 Most PACE courses meet one evening per week from 6:00 – 10:00 p.m.
 Each course lasts 5, 8, or 10 weeks, depending on the major.
 Generally, students take one course at a time (Accounting students take 2), then move directly into the next course.
 Once students are in their major courses, they follow a pre-determined sequence for the classes, usually resulting in at least 12 hours of credit each semester.
 Some students will choose to take additional classes to fulfill university requirements or electives.
 A maximum of 18 credit hours per semester is allowed.